gmoraleslondono/Nodejs-MongoDB-week14/README.md

 ## The API Challenges

+This project uses a MongoDB database named `myfirstdatabase`.
+The database stores a collection of items, where each item has the following fields:

+- name: A string representing the name of the item.
+- quantity: A number representing the quantity of the item.

 1. Write CRUD Routes: Create routes in your Node.js application for each CRUD operation:

    - `GET` to read all items from the database.